 Zoho’s business apps suite comes with a powerful project management solution: Zoho Projects.
 Zoho Projects lets you plan, organize, and track your projects to closure.

 With Zoho Projects, you can break down your projects into tasks and subtasks.
 Other features of this project collaboration platform include Gnatt charts, file management, time tracking, invoicing.
-Zoho Projects also integrates with hundreds of business apps like Slack, Dropbox, GitHub, Zapier and many more.
+Zoho Projects also integrates with hundreds of business apps like Slack, Dropbox, GitHub, Zapier, and many more.

 In addition to its core project and task management functionalities, Zoho Projects also has features like feeds, forums, and chat to support real-time collaboration.
-Its resource utilization comes handy for budgeting resources to work on projects.
+Its resource utilization comes in handy for budgeting resources to work on projects.

 Zoho Projects has a special focus on issue tracking.
-So if your main need from your project management solution is to keep track of your issues and track them to closure, you might want to try Zoho Projects.
+So if the main need from your project management solution is to keep track of your issues and track them to closure, you might want to try Zoho Projects.